 Partnership

-First comes the integration of the partnership factor between the employees, stakeholders, and organizational leaders.
+First comes integrating the partnership factor between the employees, stakeholders, and organizational leaders.
 Under this process, a company should develop mechanisms to incorporate every staff member in the essential decisions.

-Similarly, it should develop productive professional relationships between the leaders and employees to make the most of their expertise and experiences.
+Similarly, it should develop productive professional relationships between the leaders and employees to maximize their expertise and experiences.
 Eventually, this would result in each person’s contribution to fulfilling the organization’s final mission.

 Equity

-Secondly, the concept of equity from the shared governance model maintains that no role in the company is more significant than the other.
+Secondly, the equity concept from the shared governance model maintains that no role in the company is more significant than the other.

 Thus, although there might be differences in the pay scale and benefits range across the workplace hierarchy, it should not undermine an individual’s efforts for the company.